balerum03/simulation/README.md

-Sure!
-Here is a sample README file for your project:

 # Distributed Consensus Simulation

 This project simulates a distributed system where multiple nodes communicate with each other to achieve consensus on a shared state.
 It uses a simplified consensus mechanism instead of complex algorithms like Raft or Paxos.
 The simulation handles network partitions and node failures gracefully and logs state transitions and messages exchanged between nodes.